Gameplay and narrative

 Peli the Pel's fishing owl, who specializes in judgments of learning

 Such training and scaffolding promotes science knowledge, strategy use, and motivation within a narrative framework.
 After students complete the training activities, they get to work in days of mini-games to solve the problem.

 Students will be able to reflect on their progress as they receive metered feedback after interacting with each passage.
 This feature will support students' evaluations of their decisions in the respective mini-games.
 If students meet the passing threshold for each meter (strategy, monitoring, and comprehension), they will be able to move onto the "Moment of Truth" assessment that will require the use of knowledge across multiple texts.
 In addition, after students make confidence judgements in the game, metered feedback is provided, so students can reflect upon their accuracy.

 Before engaging in the days of mini-games, students will complete Strategy Training Camp to practice the strategies necessary to complete the game and transfer outside of the game.
-There are four strategies that students will learn about and practice in Training Camp: highlighting, writing gists, monitoring, and multiple source comprehension.
+There are four strategies that students will learn about and practice in Training Camp: highlighting, writing gists, monitoring, and judgments of learning.
 Each strategy is taught by a different WU professor.
-Through their Missions Journal, students will be able to access Training Camp throughout the in the game.
+Through their Missions Journal, students will be able to access Training Camp throughout the game.